 You can find them at Hahnemann House, Hahnemann Road, Bournemouth, BH2 5JW, open daily from 16.30–00.00.
 Feel free to drop in – no appointment needed.

-Connections is a 24/7 healthcare helpline for anyone experiencing a crisis with their mental health.
-You can contact them on 111.
+Connection is a 24/7 Dorset healthcare helpline for anyone experiencing a crisis with their mental health.
+You can contact them via 111.
+Find out more.

 Shout